 How many courses can I register for?

 There are just under 30 courses currently scheduled for the fall term at Thrive Learning Centre.
 We encourage students to apply for as many courses as suits their goals, but ask that they remain aware of their ability to attend all courses they sign up for.

 What is the Graduate Program?

 The ultimate goal of our program is to empower people.
 We recognize that contributing to a supportive community can be a very empowering experience for people on a recovery journey.
-After a student of Thrive completes a certain amount of courses and completes a course on how to be a facilitator, he or she will be ready to co-facilitate a course with another more experienced facilitator.
-Eventually he or she will move onto developing a course or courses based on their own knowledge and skills, as well as facilitating independently.
-Our hope is that eventually all courses at Thrive will be run by students who have transitioned into becoming facilitators.
+After a student of Thrive completes a certain amount of courses and completes a course on how to be a facilitator, he or she may be selected to co-facilitate a course with another more experienced facilitator.
+Eventually he or she will move onto developing a course or courses based on their own knowledge and skills, within a group setting.
+Our hope is that eventually all courses at Thrive will be co-led by students who align with our vision and mission to serve the community and have transitioned into becoming co-facilitators.
 We recognize the value of lived experience and hope to work alongside our peers to create an inclusive environment for all people with an interest in mental health.